rhettchase/drf-auth/README.md

 - Open the page in the localhost specified in the terminal to view GET request and add `/api/v1/brews` to end of url
 - Create superuser: `docker compose exec web python manage.py createsuperuser`
   - From admin panel you can also create new users (make them a Staff account to have access to admin panel)
+- Add to brew collection by using a `POST` request

 #### How to use your library (where applicable)